0m-ax/unit22/readme.md

 5. The dates between I want to complete the task, Its name, an estimated time and tags.
 I assume the tags are used to allocate tasks to time slots but how?
 6. I really do like Material Design, I wished more applications using it.
 7. It follows the material design guidelines so yes, The design language is very thought through and makes applications very intuitive to use.
-8. No, i definitely prefer design 1.
+8. No, I definitely prefer design 1.
 I am not a fan of bootstrap.
 9. Yes, I use Jira at work but would love an application like it for personal use.

 Ryan liked the use of material design and specifically stated he prefered applications that use it.
 He also said it was his design language of choice when he creates applications.